Vanuatu imperial pigeon

 The Vanuatu imperial pigeon or Baker's imperial pigeon (Ducula bakeri) is a species of bird in the family Columbidae.
 It is endemic to Vanuatu and lives in forests.
-It is threatened by forest clearing, and the International Union for Conservation of Nature (IUCN) has assessed it as a vulnerable species.
+It is threatened by forest clearing, and although it has a restricted range the International Union for Conservation of Nature (IUCN) has assessed it as a least concern species.

 Taxonomy

 Norman Boyd Kinnear described the species from Santo in 1928, as Muscadivora bakeri.
 The specific name of this bird commemorates the British zoologist John Randal Baker, who discovered the species.

 Description

 The Vanuatu imperial pigeon is about 40 cm long.
 The head and nape are sooty blue-grey, and the neck is dark purplish-maroon.
 The mantle, back and wing coverts are sooty-grey and have a steely sheen.
 The underwing coverts are chestnut, and the flight feathers are rufous.
 The throat is dark grey.
 The breast is dark purplish-maroon with a slight gloss, and the belly is deep chestnut.
 The uppertail coverts are black, and the undertail coverts are rufous.
 The eyes are yellow, the beak is black, and the feet are pinkish-red.
 The female is a little smaller and duller than the male.
 The juvenile bird has much duller plumage with no gloss.